cancadua/cancadua/README.md

 # 👋 Hi, I'm Adrian

-- Graduate-year computer science student
-- Interested in full stack
-- Currently focused on JavaScript
-- Specialised in software engineering
+- Final semester student in the field of computer science, specialised in software engineering
+- Frontend with React
+- Open-minded, flexible, eager to learn new skills and accept challenges

 # ⚡️ Technologies
 - **HTML**
 - **CSS**
-  - TailwindCSS
+- **TailwindCSS**
 - **JavaScript**
-  - React.js
+- **React.js**
-    - Redux
+- **Redux**